Communication and Dialogue are Keys to Long-Term Nonprofit Success

 • Served as President and CEO for three chambers of commerce in South Carolina, Texas, and Virginia.

-• Consultant for a special project with the Center for International Private Enterprise (CIPE) in Pakistan and Afghanistan.
+• Selected as a consultant for a special project with the Center for International Private Enterprise (CIPE) in Pakistan and Afghanistan.

 • Conducted membership campaigns for chambers of commerce all over the U.S. and Canada resulting in significant growth in members and new revenue.

-• Board member of the U.S. Chamber of Commerce Southeast Institute Board of Regents, the Carolinas Association of Chamber of Commerce Executives (Chair), the
+• Professional involvement: board member of the U.S. Chamber of Commerce Southeast Institute Board of Regents, the Carolinas Association of Chamber of Commerce

-• Virginia Association of Chamber of Commerce Executives, and numerous social and civic nonprofit organizations.
+• Executives (Chair), the Virginia Association of Chamber of Commerce Executives, and numerous social and civic nonprofit organizations.

 • Senior Fellow with the American Leadership Forum, Waccamaw Chapter.